Category: Uncategorized

 You may have already heard that we’ve had to move this coming week’s Club Night from Tuesday to Wednesday to accommodate some county and club games.
 Apologies to those of you who rely on rolling up on Tuesday and can’t make Wednesday .. the decision isn’t taken lightly and will be kept to a minimum throughout the season.

 In the club competitions the rounds are ticking over nicely.
 With so much activity going on it’s always advisable to book a rink if possible.
-I’m happy to do this is you encounter problems.
+I’m happy to do this if you encounter problems.

 The Friday Triples league is in full flow.
 The team captained by Diane had their first loss last Friday which allowed Alison’s team to catch them with a win against Eileen’s team.
 Here are the standings after four weeks.